robert-laws/project-instruction-menu/05_CONTENT-DEVELOPMENT/instructional-services.md

 * **Learn**: The librarian explains what reference sources are (encyclopedias, dictionaries, etc.) and their usefulness.
 * **Remember**: Librarian discusses the place of reference resources within the research process
-* **Do**: On a piece of paper, students create Mind-Map using their topic/research question
+* **Activity**: On a piece of paper, students create Mind-Map using their topic/research question
-* **Going Further**: Students find information from a reference source, like Credo or Gale databases, based on terms from the Mind-Map they have created
+* **Alternative Activity**: Students find information from a reference source, like Credo or Gale databases, based on terms from the Mind-Map they have created

 ---